isomerpages/nlb-biblioasia/_oct-to-dec-2012/MGS Memories of 11 Mount Sophia.md

 <img style="width:50%;" src="/images/Vol%208%20issue%203/MGS/100%20steps1.jpg">
  <div style="background-color: white;">The “Hundred Steps” from Mount Sophia to Handy Road. <i>Courtesy of Methodist Girls’ School.</i></div>

 Linda Lim, class of 1966, recalled physical education lessons that included practising English folk dances to recorded music and the maypole dance.
 She wrote a vivid account of her school days in MGS with her group of friends called the Nuttes.
-Excerpts from her memoirs were published in Fellowship 2010 newsletter, “Vignettes of an MGS life”, in which she shared anecdotes of primary school, recess, sports day, school plays, the kacang puteh man and toilets suspected of being haunted by the Orang Minyak, or “oily man”.
+Excerpts from her memoirs were published in the Fellowship 2010 newsletter, “Vignettes of an MGS life”, in which she shared anecdotes of primary school, recess, sports day, school plays, the kacang puteh man and toilets suspected of being haunted by the Orang Minyak, or “oily man”.

 <img style="width:80%;" src="/images/Vol%208%20issue%203/MGS/folk%20dance1.jpg">
  <div style="background-color: white;">MGS girls enjoying a folk dance. <i>Courtesy of Methodist Girls’ School.</i></div>

 #### **Relics Remembered**

-Gone are the days of school life at Mount Sophia but relics of the past are vivid reminders of this precious heritage.
+Gone are the days of school life at Mount Sophia, but relics of the past are vivid reminders of this precious heritage.
 Some of the artefacts housed within the MGS Archives Room at Blackmore Drive include a pair of old wooden speakers that were part of the public address system hanging from the front of each classroom, the dignified school bell, an archaic desk and chair, the metal printing block on which the school song was engraved, as well as an old hefty office safe.
 Handicraft works and other memorabilia have been preserved and safe-kept by Mrs Anna Tham, MGS’s longest serving principal of 17 years.
 Though retired, she still returns to the school to tend to these treasures as well as contribute her time to mentor the girls in various CCAs.

 <img style="width:80%;" src="/images/Vol%208%20issue%203/MGS/Old%20desks%20and%20chairs1.jpg">